Audit Query: Senate Probes N1.7trn MDAs’ Service Wide Votes

 “The reason is because we have 797 agencies to deal with to the letters.
 We have decided to put them on hold until we get your report of 2021, so that we don’t start writing fresh letters on 2021 again as soon as possible.

-“We have to talk to you first before any other agency.
-You will have to appear first week of our resumption.”
+“We have to you first before any other agency, you will have to appear first week of our resumption.”

-The lawmaker said the agencies need to explain how the SWV collected have been spent.
+The Senator said the agencies needed to explain how the Service Wide Votes collected have been spent.

-He added that the committee would need to know who authorized the fund from SWV.
+He added that the Committee would need to know who authorised the fund from Service Wide Votes.

-According to him, “Who applied for it?
-The authority to incure the expenditure and the supporting documents.
+He said, “Who applied for it?
+The authority to incur the expenditure and the supporting documents.

 “This is the first time the Senate is making inquisition to Service Wide Votes.”

-Urhoghide said his committee had made several attempts in the past years to ensure that heads of ministries, departments and agencies give account of what they got from the SWV, but all efforts have been futile.
+Urhoghide said his committee had made several attempts in the past years to ensure that heads of ministries, departments and agencies give accounts of what they got from the SWV but all efforts have been futile.